Force over Distance: Chapter 14

 “Yup,” Young said shortly.
 “It was rough as hell on him.
 You know what didn’t help?
 Spending a day without life support.”
 He glared at Telford.
 “If he dies, I’m holding you responsible.”

 “Is that—likely?”
-Telford asked, his brows drawn together, eyes moving in rapid jerks over the floor.
+Telford asked, his brows drawn together.

 “Do you give a damn?”
 Young asked conversationally.